Ciel04sk/SCUT_Thyroid_DataSet/README.md

 # SCUT_Thyroid_DataSet
-## A Fully Autonomous Robotic Ultrasound System for Thyroid Scanning
+## A Fully Autonomous Robotic Ultrasound System (FARUS) for Thyroid Scanning
 ### Introduction:
 The current thyroid ultrasound relies heavily on the experience of the sonographer and radiologist, which would be physically and cog- nitively exhausting.
 Here we report a novel fully autonomous robotic ultrasound